History of Zionism: World War I and the Balfour Declaration of 1917

 In February 1917 the tsar was overthrown and Alexander Kerensky became Prime Minister of the Russian Empire.
 Jews were prominent in the new government and the British hoped that Jewish support would help keep Russia in the war.
 In June 1917 the British army, led by Edmund Allenby, invaded Palestine.
 The Jewish Legion participated in the invasion and Jabotinsky was awarded for bravery.
 Arab forces conquered Transjordan and later took over Damascus.

 In August 1917, as the British cabinet discussed the Balfour Declaration, Edwin Samuel Montagu, the only Jew in the British Cabinet and a staunch anti-Zionist, "was passionately opposed to the declaration on the grounds that (a) it was a capitulation to anti-Semitic bigotry, with its suggestion that Palestine was the natural destination of the Jews, and that (b) it would be a grave cause of alarm to the Muslim world".
 Additional references to the future rights of non-Jews in Palestine and the status of Jews worldwide were thus inserted by the British cabinet, reflecting the opinion of the only Jew within it.
 As the draft was finalized, the term "state" was replaced with "home", and comments were sought from Zionists abroad.
 Louis Brandeis, a member of the US Supreme Court, influenced the style of the text and changed the words "Jewish race" to "Jewish people".

 On November 2, the British Foreign Secretary, Arthur Balfour, made his landmark Balfour Declaration, publicly expressing the government's view in favour of "the establishment in Palestine of a national home for the Jewish people", and specifically noting that its establishment must not "prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country".
+However, Rashid Khalidi notes that the Balfour Declaration does not mention political or national rights for non-Jews in Palestine, who constituted 94% of the population.

-The Russian Revolution and the disintegration of the Bund
+1917 Russian Revolution

-On November 7, five days after the Balfour declaration, the Bolsheviks took over Russia.
-The Bolshevik seizure of power led to civil war in Russia and the collapse of the Western part of the Russian Empire.
-Poland, the Ukraine and the Lithuanian states became independent.
-The collapse of central authority led to an eruption of pogroms across Russia and all the new militias were happy to attack the defenceless Jews.
-The exception were the Bolsheviks, who (usually) took measures to stop their forces massacring Jews and this led to Jews siding with, and volunteering for the Bolshevik's Red Army which came under the command of Leon Trotsky, who was of Jewish origin.

-Half the world's Jews lived within the confines of the Russian Empire in 1917, and of these, a third lived in the Ukraine.
-Simon Petlyura became commander of the Ukrainian Nationalist forces and these forces, as did the anti-Bolshevik White Russian troops, took to systematically massacring Jews.
-Between 1918 and 1921, when the Bolsheviks assumed control of the Ukraine, over 50,000 Jews were killed, a further 100,000 were permanently maimed or died of wounds and 200,000 Jewish children became orphans.
+On November 7, five days after the Balfour declaration, the Bolsheviks led the October Revolution in Russia.
+The Bolshevik seizure of power led to civil war and the collapse of the Western part of the Russian Empire.
+During the fighting, there were pogroms across Russia perpetrated by fighters from all sides, but especially the counter-revolutionary White Army.
+Between 1918 and 1921, when the Bolsheviks assumed control of Ukraine, over 50,000 Jews were killed, a further 100,000 were permanently maimed or died of wounds and 200,000 Jewish children became orphans.